the clean

 transport.

-In parallel, Type One is actively developing the world's first HTS stellarator magnet with a grant from the US Department of Energy ARPA-E BETHE fusion program, in collaboration with the MIT Plasma Fusion Science Center and the University of Wisconsin at Madison.
+Establishing the foundation for the RRP magnet development, Type One is completing the world's first, demo-scale HTS stellarator magnet with metal 3D-printed assemblies from a grant awarded by the US Department of Energy ARPA-E BETHE fusion program.
+Work is being performed in collaboration with the MIT Plasma Fusion Science Center and the University of Wisconsin at Madison.
+Under a separate DOE INFUSE grant, Type One is also utilizing established materials developed for fusion applications and qualifying them for use with additive manufacturing in collaboration wIth Oak Ridge Ridge National Laboratory.

 A high